-A User Fatal Message indicating that authorization to run MSC Nastran has been denied (see Managing MSC Nastran Licensing, 36).
-A User Warning Message indicating that timing blocks must be generated for your computer (see Generating a Timing Block for a New Computer, 51). ( ; MSC accounting file directory, "install_dir/acct" on LINUX and "install_dir/acct" on Windows.
+3060 A User Fatal Message indicating that authorization to run MSC Nastran has been denied (see Managing MSC Nastran Licensing, 34).
+6080 A User Warning Message indicating that timing blocks must be generated for your computer (see Generating a Timing Block for a New Computer, 49). acct MSC accounting file directory, "install_dir/acct" on LINUX and "install_dir/acct" on Windows.
 Also, the program (install_dir/prod_ver/arch/acct on LINUX and install_dir/prod_ver/arch/acct.exe on Windows) that updates the current month's accounting data file.
-See MSCACT for the program source. i a The RC files residing in the "install_dir\conf\arch" directory on LINUX and in the "install_dir\conf\arch" directory on Windows.
-See Command Initialization and Runtime Configuration Files, 150 in Appendix A for information about the names of these files and Table 3-1 for a listing of architecture names.
-A File Management Section (FMS) statement that is used to assign physical files to DBsets or FORTRAN files.
-Command line and RC file keyword that is used to set the authorization code required to run MSC Nastran.
-The part of a pathname exclusive of the directory and file type (e.g., the passename of /temp/myfile.dat. is "myfile"). er pool A disk cache of GINO blocks.
-FFPOOL The NASTRAN statement keyword that sets the size of the buffer pool.
-One plus the number of words in a GINO physical record.
-Also, the NASTRAN statement keyword that sets the default buffer size. i The MSC configuration file directory ( install_dir /conf on LINUX and install_dir \conf on Windows) contains the system, architecture, and node RC files and other site-specific files.
-6 A counted license is a FLEXIm license that limits the number of concurrent executions of MSC Nastran.
-Counted licenses always require a FLEXIm icense server.
-A LINUX program that runs in the background and provides services to the operating system and to users.
-Daemons are generally started when the system is bootstrapped and terminate when the system shuts down.
-J Default input data file type.
-Default DBALL DBset file type.
-The DBALL DBset contains your model and results. i Specifies that SOL 700 will use double precision.
+See MSCACT for the program source. architecture RC files The RC files residing in the "install_dir/conf/arch" directory on LINUX and in the "install_dir\conf\arch" directory on Windows.
+See Command Initialization and Runtime Configuration Files, 138 in Appendix A for information about the names of these files and Table 3-1 for a listing of architecture names.
+ASSIGN A File Management Section (FMS) statement that is used to assign physical files to DBsets or FORTRAN files. authorize Command line and RC file keyword that is used to set the authorization code required to run MSC Nastran. basename The part of a pathname exclusive of the directory and file type (e.g., the basename of /temp/myfile.dat. is "myfile"). buffer pool A disk cache of GINO blocks.
+BUFFPOOL The NASTRAN statement keyword that sets the size of the buffer pool.
+BUFFSIZE One plus the number of words in a GINO physical record.
+Also, the NASTRAN statement keyword that sets the default buffer size. conf The MSC configuration file directory (install_dir /conf on LINUX and install_dir \conf on Windows) contains the system, architecture, and node RC files and other site-specific files. counted license A counted license is a FLEXIm license that limits the number of concurrent executions of MSC Nastran.
+Counted licenses always require a FLEXIm license server. daemon A LINUX program that runs in the background and provides services to the operating system and to users.
+Daemons are generally started when the system is bootstrapped and terminate when the system shuts down. dat Default input data file type.
+DBALL Default DBALL DBset file type.
+The DBALL DBset contains your model and results. dbl700 Specifies that SOL 700 will use double precision.
 This keyword is only used if PATH=3 is specified on the SOL 700 entry and no sol700.pth file exists.
 The default is dbl700=no. Note that significant performance degradation will occur if "dbl700=yes" is specified.
-IGN finance formame for pool for pool for FFPOOL formation for finance for pool for pool for finance f A File Management Section (FMS) statement that is used to assign physiles to DBsets or FORTRAN files.
-Command line and RC file keyword that is used to set the authorization required to run MSC Nastran.
-The part of a pathname exclusive of the directory and file type (e.g., the basename of /temp/myfile.dat. is "myfile").
-A disk cache of GINO blocks.
-The NASTRAN statement keyword that sets the size of the buffer poor one plus the number of words in a GINO physical record.
-Also, the NASTRAN statement keyword that sets the default buffer size.
-The MSC configuration file directory (install_dir/conf on LINUX and install_dir/conf on Windows) contains the system, architecture, and nod files and other site-specific files.
-A counted license is a FLEXIm license that limits the number of concuexecutions of MSC Nastran.
-Counted licenses always require a FLEXI icense server.
-A LINUX program that runs in the background and provides services to operating system and to users.
-Daemons are generally started when the system is bootstrapped and terminate when the system shuts down.
-Default DBALL DBset file type.
-Default DBALL DBset file type.
-Default DBALL DBset file type.
-The DBALL DBset contains your modard results.
-Specifies that SOL 700 will use double precision.
-This keyword is only if PATH=3 is specified on the SOL 700 entry and no sol700.pth file ex The default is dbl700=no. Note that significant performance degradation.